Thrill Seeker: 20th Anniversary Edition

 On August 26, 2024, the band announced that they had entered the studio and were re-recording Thrill Seeker with current vocalist Jake Luhrs.
-The re-recorded version of the album, produced by Carson Slovak and Grant McFarland, and includes guest appearances by Adam Dutkiewicz on "Speech Impediment" and Josh McManness "Barbarian".
+The re-recorded version of the album, produced by Carson Slovak and Grant McFarland, and includes guest appearances by Adam Dutkiewicz on "Speech Impediment" and Josh McManness on "Barbarian".
 On January 3, 2025, the band released the re-recorded version of "Your Little Suburbia Is in Ruins" and announced the re-recorded album will be released on January 24 through the band's own label, ABR Records.
 A re-recorded version of "Barbarian" was released on January 17, 2025.